NBC News team kidnapping in Syria

-was detained in the vicinity of Ma'arrat Misrin in northern Idlib.
+were detained in the vicinity of Ma'arrat Misrin in northern Idlib.
 Five days later, the six journalists managed to escape during a firefight at a checkpoint of Islamist Ahrar ash-Sham.

-The case was controversial, as upon their release, Engel and his crew blamed a Shiite Shabiha group of Assad-loyalists for the abduction.
-The narrative was however challenged, and it later turned out that they were most likely abducted by Free Syrian Army (FSA)-aligned Syrian rebel group North Idlib Falcons Brigade.
+The case was controversial, as upon their release, Engel and his crew blamed a Shiite Shabiha group of Assad loyalists for the abduction.
+The narrative was, however, challenged, and it later turned out that they were most likely abducted by Free Syrian Army (FSA)-aligned Syrian rebel group North Idlib Falcons Brigade.
 It also became known that NBC News' investigation team had suspected the Sunni group from the outset, but withheld their intelligence.

 Early coverage

-The kidnapping was first revealed to the public, when Turkish journalist Cüneyt Özdemir tweeted about fellow Turkish journalist Aziz Akyavaş having disappeared.
-Turkish newspaper Hürriyet ran a news report on 16 December 2012 that was picked up by Turkish news channel NTV, Chinese news agency Xinhua, and U.S. blogs Daily Kos and Breitbart, amongst others.
+The kidnapping was first revealed to the public when Turkish journalist Cüneyt Özdemir tweeted about fellow Turkish journalist Aziz Akyavaş having disappeared.
+Turkish newspaper Hürriyet ran a news report on 16 December 2012 that was picked up by Turkish news channel NTV, Chinese news agency Xinhua, and U.S. blogs Daily Kos and Breitbart, among others.

 News blackout

 Following the disclosure, NBC News asked every reporter inquiring about the Hürriyet report to participate in a news blackout.
 They also asked Twitter users to take down related tweets.
-U.S. online magazine Gawker, amongst others, broke the news blackout referring to the news being already out in the public.
+U.S. online magazine Gawker, among others, broke the news blackout, referring to the news already being out in the public.
 Gawker's author John Cook emphasized that – unlike in the case of the 2008 kidnapping of New York Times reporter David Rohde – the rationale offered in off-the-record conversations didn't "indicate a specific, or even general, threat to Engel's safety."

 Human Rights Watch emergencies director Peter Bouckaert criticized the outlets which ran reports ahead of the captives' release.
-He defended the news blackout as going “against the journalistic instinct to report the news, but in many of these cases [do] save lives.”
+He defended the news blackout, arguing that though they go “against the journalistic instinct to report the news", they often do save lives.
 In contrast, fellow war correspondent Robert Young Pelton criticized the news blackout as a "clumsy attempt to cover collective corporate ass and mitigate bad publicity," maintaining that no one could show blackouts help protect captives.